telegraphic/hipsr_gateware/README.md

 ###adc_to_10gbe

 Packetizes 400 MHz raw ADC samples and sends data over 10GbE.
+In use with the CASPSR project.

 ###hispec_8192

 A 400 MHz, 8192-channel PFB spectrometer (4-tap, Hamming window).
+Computes auto- and cross-pol correlations, so stokes parameters can be formed.
+Features noise diode control via GPIO for Noise Adding Radiometer calibration.

 ###hispec_zoom